inesc-id/ambix/README.md

 #define NVRAM_MEM_USAGE_RATIO 100

 //The following parameters are used to control when Ambix should initiate page migration between memory tiers
-//All are specified as ratios, relative to the amount of memory available to Ambix at each node
+//The "_PERCENTAGE" parameters are relative to the amount of memory available to Ambix at each node

 // Target DRAM usage: if DRAM usage is lower than this and NVRAM has candidate pages, Ambix will
 // try to migrate them to DRAM until the target DRAM usage is reached